MarkDanishevsky/MSJ-ISP/README.txt

-Monday June 9th, 2025

-To start playing the game, run the Main.java file.
+To start playing the game, compile the Main.java file, and run it from that directory (\MSJ-ISP).
+If an error occurs, the most likely cause is that not all the files are compiled.

+We hope you enjoy our game!